|Did this page help you? Yes | No | Tell us about it...|

 A language used to describe the actions that a web service can perform, along with the syntax of action requests and responses.
 Your SOAP or other toolkit interprets a WSDL file to provide your application access to the actions provided by the web service.
 For most toolkits, your application calls a service action using routines and classes provided or generated by the toolkit.

-A developer who uses Amazon Flexible Payments Service, such as by creating an Amazon Simple Pay button.
+A developer who uses Amazon FPS, such as by creating an Amazon Simple Pay button.